 Professor of Nutrition

-Elaine’s career began as a cardiopulmonary technologist at Greenlane Hospital.
-Elaine has a PhD and a Master of Sciences First Class Honours in physiology from the University of Auckland.
-To date, Elaine has supervised 19 PhD and Masters’ students to completion and is currently supervising another 14 postgraduate students.
-Since 2004 Elaine has attracted $4.2M of research funding and has supervised 22 PhD and master's students.
+Professor Rush's career began as a cardiopulmonary technologist at Greenlane Hospital, which lead to a PhD and a Master of Sciences First Class Honours in physiology from the University of Auckland.
+Since 2004 she has attracted $6.6M of research funding and has supervised 22 PhD and master's students.

-She provides academic leadership for Project Energize, a multimillion dollar regional health programme (244 schools, 44000 children) that has - through schools - improved nutrition and physical activity.
-Elaine also leads the nutritional research arm of AUT University’s Pacific Island Families Study, a longitudinal study of the developmental health and well-being of more than 1000 Pacific children and their families.
-Other research interests include the acute and chronic interactions of different nutrients including sugar, caffeine and vitamin B12 on metabolism and the development of disease.
+Professor Rush also leads the nutrition and physical growth research arm of AUT's Pacific Island Families Study, a longitudinal study of the developmental health and well-being of more than 1000 Pacific children and their families.
+Other research interests include the acute and chronic interactions of different nutrients, including sugar, caffeine and vitamin B12, on metabolism and the development of disease.

-Elaine has served as the New Zealand representative for the International Association for the Study of Obesity, an expert consultant for the World Health Organisation and the United Nations International Atomic Energy Agency in Nutrition and Health (1999‐2008).
-She is also the Scientific Director of the New Zealand Nutrition Foundation and is on the editorial board for the European Journal of Clinical Nutrition.
+She has served as the New Zealand representative for the International Association for the Study of Obesity, an expert consultant for the World Health Organisation and the United Nations International Atomic Energy Agency in Nutrition and Health (1999‐present).
+She is also the Scientific Director of the New Zealand Nutrition.

 In 2014 Professor Rush was appointed as a Member of the New Zealand Order of Merit (MNZM) for services to health.